coredev-uk/reddit-background-changer/README.md

 ## Final Notes
 With the blacklist, to get the image id you just look at the link of the post.
+If you decide to use the experimental build, please be aware that there may be some errors or issues with it and if it breaks dont open an issue, it will probably be resolved in the future.

 ![Reddit Image ID](https://i.imgur.com/E2AQYv0.png "Reddit Image ID")